abinit/abinit/doc/tutorial/compilation.md

 In this section, we discuss how to compile and install the MPI library.
-This step is required if you need to compile MPI-based libraries such as Scalapack or HDF5 with support for parallel IO (MPI-IO) and/or you want to run ABINIT calculations with multiple processes.
+This step is required if you need to compile MPI-based libraries such as Scalapack or HDF5 with support for parallel IO (MPI-IO) and/or you plan to run ABINIT with multiple processes.

-We will see that the MPI installation provides two scripts (**mpif90** and **mpicc**) wrapping the Fortran and the C compiler, respectively.
+It is worth to stress that the MPI installation provides two scripts (**mpif90** and **mpicc**) wrapping the Fortran and the C compiler, respectively.
-These scripts must be used to compile software using MPI instead of the "sequential" compilers `gfortran` and `gcc`.
+These scripts must be used to compile parallel software using MPI instead of the "sequential" compilers `gfortran` and `gcc`.
-The MPI library also provides launcher scripts (*mpirun* or *mpiexec*) to execute MPI applications with NUM_PROCS processes with the syntax:
+The MPI library also provides launcher scripts installed in the *bin* directory (*mpirun* or *mpiexec*) to execute MPI applications with NUM_PROCS processes and the syntax:

 ```sh
 mpirun -n NUM_PROCS EXECUTABLE [ARGS]